arun250/arun250/readme.md

 ## 👋 Hi there, I'm Arun Somasundaram!

 Welcome to my GitHub profile!
-I'm a Full Stack Developer passionate about crafting interactive, scalable web applications that make a real impact.
+I'm a Full Stack Developer with a passion for leveraging my skills to build interactive and scalable web applications.
+With a strong foundation in tools like HTML, CSS, JavaScript, React JS, Bootstrap, Node.js, Express.js, SQLite, MongoDB, and Figma, I aim to combine technical expertise with business acumen to deliver impactful solutions.

 ## 👨‍💻 About Me